nolanlawson/html5workertest/README.md

     npm install

-Then to run the Zuul tests against all browsers in `.zuul.yml` (requires SaucLabs credentials and a local CouchDB/PouchDB Server):
+Then to run the Zuul tests against all browsers in `.zuul.yml` (requires SauceLabs credentials and a local CouchDB/PouchDB Server):

     npm test